-Let us then allow for Keynesian demand macro-management policies and repeatedly increase both the tax and the unemployment benefit rates.
-Tuning up fiscal demand management does delock the economy from the "bad" trajectory and brings it to the "good" (high growth) one, which also our benchmark scenario happens to belong (cf. Table 8 and Figure 7).
-If one further increases the size of fiscal measures, average output growth rates do not change as compared to the benchmark scenario, but output volatility and unemployment significantly fall, and the economy spends more time in full employment (cf. again Table 8 and Figure 7)34.
+and brings it to the "good" (high growth) one, which also our benchmark scenario happens to belong (cf. Table 8 and Fig. 7).
+If one further increases the size of fiscal measures, average output growth rates do not change as compared to the benchmark scenario, but output volatility and unemployment significantly fall, and the economy spends more time in full employment (cf. again Table 8 and Fig. 7).